nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Deleting a passenger while all passengers are being shown.

     1. Prerequisites: List all passengers using the `list` command.
 Multiple passengers in the list.
+Passengers to be deleted are not in a pool.

     1. Test case: `delete 1`.<br>
        Expected: First contact is deleted from the list.
 Name of the deleted contact shown in the status message.